Skip to content

 Achromat Applications

-Surgical loupes Microscopy Multi-spectral imaging
+• Surgical loupes

-Telescopes LASIK devices Machine vision
+• LASIK devices

-Ophthalmology Threat detection Laser target designators
+• Laser target designators

-What is an Achromat?
+What is an achromat?

 An achromat combines a convex lens and a concave lens, often made with different materials with different refractive properties, to focus light to the same spot, correcting for chromatic aberration and resulting in a sharper image.